voideditor/void/HOW_TO_CONTRIBUTE.md

 ### Codebase Guide

-We [highly recommend reading this](https://github.com/voideditor/void/blob/main/VOID_CODEBASE_GUIDE.md) guide that we put together on Void's sourcecode if you'd like to contribute!
+We [highly recommend reading this](https://github.com/voideditor/void/blob/main/VOID_CODEBASE_GUIDE.md) guide that we put together on Void's sourcecode if you'd like to add new features.

 The repo is not as intimidating as it first seems if you read the guide!